What We Are All

 Chuck Mingo

-Chuck is the founder of UNDIVIDED.
+Chuck is a co founder of UNDIVIDED and served as the founding CEO for four years.
 Through his passion for justice and racial reconciliation, Chuck transformed a congregational training into a national movement.
 Chuck’s leadership has inspired and mobilized thousands from diverse backgrounds around the nation.

 Chuck teaches and consults for churches and organizations around the country on a variety of topics related to race relations and racial justice.